ph4r5h4d/farshad-src/content/about/index.md

 showpagemeta = false
 +++

-A dreamer actually, loves to read fantasy and sci-fi books, watches movies and animes, play games and like other normal organisms on earth uses O2 as an input and output CO2.(there are rumors that I feed upon caffeine, it's true)
+A dreamer actually, loves to read fantasy and sci-fi books, watches movies and animes, play games and like other normal organisms on earth uses O2 as an input and CO2 as an output.(there are rumors that I feed upon caffeine, it's true)

 Loves learning new technologies and also, prefer group work.